 Please keep in mind that if the benefit is approved, it is applied retroactively to the date of application.
 Also, if the applicant is over 90 years old, include a letter requesting that the application be expedited.
 The VA will give priority to any application for benefits by a veteran 90 or older.

-Comfort Keepers of Cherry Hill, NJ is proud to provide care services to senior in the following communities:
+Comfort Keepers of Cherry Hill, NJ is proud to provide care services to seniors in the following communities: